+Figure 23.
+MQO Core Analyte VOC Concentrations 2004 - 2014

 Figure 24.
-MQO Core Analyte VOC Concentrations 2004 - 2013
+MQO Core Analyte VOC Concentrations 2004 - 2014, ctd.

+Figure 23 and Figure 24 graph the annual average concentrations of the eight VOCs that are a part of the mandatory monitoring subset of 19 HAPs.
+The graphs do not appear to indicate a general trend in concentration values since 2004, with the exception of benzene.
+Annual average benzene concentrations have trended downward since 2004.
+Figure 25 and Figure 26 graphically illustrate how the 3-year average concentrations of the eight MQO Core Analyte VOCs have trended since the Pilot Study began in 2004.
+The last point in the graph is a two year average of 2013 and 2014 data, while the other points reflect three year averages.

 Figure 25.
-MQO Core Analyte VOC Concentrations 2004 - 2013, ctd.
+MQO Core Analyte 3 year Average VOC Concentrations 2004 - 2014

-Figure 24 and Figure 25 graph the annual average concentrations of the eight VOCs that are a part of the mandatory monitoring subset of 19 HAPs.
-The graphs do not appear to indicate a general trend in concentration values since 2004, with the exception of benzene.
-Annual average benzene concentrations decreased from 2004 through 2012, but showed a slight increase in 2013.
-Figure 26 and Figure 27 graphically illustrate how the 3-year average concentrations of the eight MQO Core Analyte VOCs have trended since the Pilot Study began in 2004.

 Figure 26.
-MQO Core Analyte 3 year Average VOC Concentrations 2004 - 2012

-Figure 27.
-MQO Core Analyte 3 Year Average VOC Concentrations 2004 - 2012
+MQO Core Analyte 3 Year Average VOC Concentrations 2004 - 2014 out repeatedly to a high vacuum.

-The volatile organic compound sampling method involves sampling in stainless steel canisters with specially treated interior surfaces.
-The canisters are re-used.
-After a full canister is analyzed, it is pumped out repeatedly to a high vacuum.
 This procedure cleans it for the next use.
 Periodically, one canister from each cleaning batch is tested to make sure the method is performing adequately.
 The test canister is filled with ultra-pure air, and then analyzed.
 If it shows no contamination, the batch is released for use.
 If contamination is found, the entire batch is sent through the cleaning process for a second time.
 The canisters arrive in the field closed, and under a vacuum of 20 to 30 inches of mercury.
 Therefore, field blanks are not used in this method.
 The canisters are "blanked" at the laboratory prior to shipping to the field.